 Become a parrot !
 What do parrots do?
 They repeat themselves over and over again.
 So you might say something like: ‘I don’t want to…’ Yes but I don’t want to….’Yes I hear what you are saying but I have said I don’t want to.

 If you want to learn more about sticking up for yourself, setting boundaries with others and dealing with tricky people, Smiley Coaching can help you with that.
-If you are 7-10 you can come to a Creative Coaching Workshop.
-If you are slightly older you can come and Meet Smiley and maybe have a package of coaching made specifically for you.
+I also have a new course called ‘Be Your Own Best Friend’ which will make sure you’ve got the skills to deal with these tricksters.

 Imagine how great you will feel learning this at such a young age.
 By the time you are my age (that’s old!) you will be an absolute Pro!